-The 1996 Life Member Class Gift will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and our many influential law-reform projects.
-To date, over $1.3 million has been raised by the Class Gift program, now in its tenth year, to support these key initiatives.
+The 1996 Life Member Class Gift was presented to the Institute at the on Monday, May 17, 2021, by 1996 Class Committee Chair William C. Hubbard.
+The gift, totaling $155,000, will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and our many influential law-reform projects.
+To date, over $1.5 million has been raised by the Class Gift program, now in its tenth year, to support these key initiatives.

 Chair – William C. Hubbard – University of South Carolina School of Law